 It is important to note that the reported results represent an average of the RFCI members participating in this EPD based on the square meters produced by each manufacturer for sale in North America.
-Caution should be used when trying to compare the results presented in this EPD to the environmental performance of other heterogeneous vinyl flooring products as the thickness of floors will influence the environmental impacts.
+Caution should be used when comparing the results presented in this EPD to the environmental performance of other vinyl tile products as the thickness of floors will influence the environmental impacts.
 Although the environmental impacts should be lower for the thinner floors (less raw materials), a thicker floor most often lasts longer, counteracting the advantage gained by a thinner floor.